MPNEsupport Org 802492-1069, Sweden

 TRAMETINIB, marketed as Mekinist.

-Normally, our immune system has in-built 'brakes' to prevent over-shooting immune activity (which would become an auto-immune disease).
-These immune therapies block specific brakes- after which the body continues to attack the Melanoma.
+Normally, our immune system has in-built 'brakes' to prevent over-shooting immune activity (this would be an auto-immune disease).
+Checkpoint inhibitors block specific 'brakes' in the immune system- so the body continues to attack the Melanoma.

 IPILIMUMAB, marketed as Yervoy.